-- A. Any BPS employee, including teachers, administrators, support personnel and other district and school personnel who knows, becomes aware, or has reasonable cause to suspect that a child or a student has been abused, abandoned, or neglected shall immediately report such knowledge or suspicion to the BPS Administration and the Department of Children and Families in the manner prescribed by law. - B. The proper procedure for reporting known or suspected cases of child abuse, abandonment, and neglect is: - 1.
-Report immediately by telephone to the Department of Children and Families central abuse hotline, using the single statewide toll-free telephone number: 1- 800-96-ABUSE (1-800-962-2873).
+- 1. Any person, including teachers, administrators, support personnel and other district and school personnel who knows, or has reasonable cause to suspect that a child or a student has been abused, abandoned, or neglected shall report such knowledge or suspicion to the Department of Children and Families in the manner prescribed by law. - 2.
+The proper procedure for reporting known or suspected cases of child abuse, abandonment, and neglect is: - a.
+Report immediately by telephone to the Department of Children and Families central abuse hotline, using the single statewide toll-free telephone number: 1-800-96-ABUSE (1-800-962-2873).
 School personnel reporting such cases are required to provide their names to the hotline staff.
-The names of reporters shall be entered into the record of the report but shall be held confidential as provided by law. - 2.
-School personnel shall report their knowledge or suspicions to the Principal. - 3.
-School personnel are advised that reporting their knowledge or suspicions of suspected abuse to a Principal or supervisor or other school or district personnel does not comply with the mandatory reporting requirements of the law. - 4.
-The Principal, supervisor and other school or district personnel who are informed of suspected abuse, abandonment, and neglect likewise have an obligation to report to the central abuse hotline as required by law. - 5.
-No employee of the District shall be subject to reprisal or discharge because of his actions in reporting abuse or neglect pursuant to the requirements of Section 415.1034, Florida Statutes.
+The names of reporters shall be entered into the record of the report but shall be held confidential as provided by law. - b.
+School personnel shall report their knowledge or suspicions to the Principal. - c.
+School personnel are advised that reporting their knowledge or suspicions of suspected abuse to a Principal or supervisor or other school or district personnel does not comply with the mandatory reporting requirements of the law. - d.
+The Principal, supervisor and other school or district personnel who are informed of suspected abuse, abandonment, and neglect likewise have an obligation to report to the central abuse hotline as required by law.